|

 But this philosophical abstract approach is a limitation even for English natives.
 European Christian theology is traditionally expressed in a philosophy out of another time and worldview, which we now realize does not make the gospel very relevant to modern western culture either.
 Using a classical (medieval or early modern) philosophy and analytical approach is not a very practical way to approach the Greek New Testament.

-Many of the “practical” concerns dealt with in this book will still not make much difference in the African context generally.
-But having to work in English to get to the Greek makes it doubly hard for someone whose mother tongue is not English.
-With the additional world view difference for an African worldview, in the African languages, terminology reflects different categories and a different concept of reality than that assumed in the western cultures.
+Many of the “practical” concerns dealt with in this book will still not make much difference in the African context or the contemporary American cultural and language context.
+Having to work in English to get to the Greek makes it doubly hard for someone whose mother tongue is not English.
+With the additional world view difference for various cultural worldviews, and in the African or other world languages, terminology reflects different categories and a different concept of reality than that assumed in the western cultures.

-What are intended as "practical" concerns in this book are quite abstract and unreal in the African context.
-But the worldview behind the approach compounds the difficulty even for current Europeans natives.
+What are intended as "practical" concerns in this book are actually quite abstract and formalized, not practical in any common sense of the word.
+But the worldview behind the approach compounds the difficulty even for current European natives.
 It is in fact not very practical for English-speakers either.
 The postmodern Westerner is also more relationally and practically oriented.

 Faulty Understanding of Language